ciaranodonnell/ciaranodonnell.github.io/_posts/2019-12-07-occasionally-connected-servers.markdown

 - Digital signage needs to be able to remove out of stock items from the menu board.
 - Customers still want to be able to scan offers from their mobile devices for rewards and discounts when the internet is out.

+### Requirements list:
+We have a set of requirements that help us to define a good implementation of this kind of system:

+1. We want the system to be able to power experiences at the remote locations while disconnected from the central system.
+2. We want the local experiences to be responsive when online and offline
+3. We want the switch from Online to Offline to be invisible to the local experiences
+4. We want data to be replicated between central and remote stores, in both directions.
+   1. This should happen in close to real time
+   2. It should pause and automatically restart when the connection is lost/restored
+   3. It should restart from where it left off, not the beginning of the batch/hour/day.
+5. We want local systems to be able to integrate with each other without going through a central location (so this works offline too)
+6. We want interactions to happen in real time, so new orders are printed immediately, and out of stocks update menu boards and kiosks in real time.

 ## Do we need a new solution&quest;

-Again, I will stress that this idea of Occasionally Connected Services is not entire new.
-There are systems across the world that already achieve this functionality today, and have done for years.
+These distributed systems are not an entirely new, there are systems across the world that already achieve this functionality today, and have done for years.

 I do think however, that given the larger datasets, and the more integrations that need to happen locally, we should look at modern ways to achieve this.

 ## Occasionally Connected Servers

 This is were we now see the Occasionally Connected Servers (OCS) pattern.
-This pattern is an amalgum on existing pattenrs that have been developing in the industry in order to solve this specific category of problems.
+This pattern is a combination of existing patterns that have been developing in the industry.

-## Microservices

-The microservices pattern that has been evolving over the last decade or so in the software industry has solved a lot of the patterns that are relevant to this problem.

-Microservices are a pattern that drives us to create a set of independent business focused services/applications.
-They should be independent from each other, storing their own data, and managing their own lifecycle through automated testing and deployment, and they should be observable

-### Storing their own data

-Microservices storing their own data gives us a problem: we need to keep that data in sync with the rest of the system.
-We have solved that problem well with Event Driven Systems.
+Applying these together we can solve this specific category of problems and achieve these requirements.
+With these modern patterns and the software platforms that implement them it is now possible for any business to build systems that work this way.

+The patterns that are used to build Occasionally Connected Servers are:

-#### Event Driven Systems
+## Event Driven Systems

 Event driven systems typically control their processes through the publication of and reaction to events.
 Whenever big data has changed in these systems events are published so that all other microservices in the ecosystem can see those changes.
 This is become very useful for keeping our microservices database synchronised, but there is no reason this style of application cannot be applied to geographically distributed systems.
 Even keeping different copies of the same microservices In Sync with data updates being published by the cloud version and consumed by all of the local deployed versions.
 Event driven systems allow us a great deal of flexibility as long as we keep the contracts for the events standardised and use send a message in technology to distribute the data events .

-#### Message Brokers
+### Message Brokers

 These message brokers now come in a number of different flavours, from the more traditional message oriented middleware, to the more recent development of distributed log platforms.
 There are cloud platform as a service offerings, container based offerings, as well as software you can install bare metal.